kenmurrell/chat/README.md

 # chat
-A basic chat app in python
+A basic, unencrypted LAN chat in python